oss-review-toolkit/ort/website/docs/getting-started/usage.md

 | deniedProcessEnvironmentVariablesSubstrings | A list of substrings that identify variables containing sensitive information.
 All variables that contain at least one of these strings (ignoring case) are not propagated to child processes.
 The default for this property contains strings like "PASS", "PWD", or "TOKEN", which are typically used to reference credentials. |
 | allowedProcessEnvironmentVariableNames | This is a list of variable names that are explicitly allowed to be passed to child processes - even if they contain a substring listed in `deniedProcessEnvironmentVariablesSubstrings`.
 Via this property variables required by external tools, e.g. credentials for repositories needed by package managers, can be passed through.
 Here, entries must match variables names exactly and case-sensitively. |

-This mechanism offers a certain level of security without enforcing an excessive amount of configuration, which would be needed for instance to define an explicit allow list.
+This mechanism offers a certain level of security without enforcing an excessive amount of configuration, which would be needed, for instance, to define an explicit allowlist.
-With the two configuration properties even corner cases can be defined:
+With the two configuration properties, even corner cases can be defined:

-* In order to disable filtering of environment variables completely, set the `deniedProcessEnvironmentVariablesSubstrings` property to a single string that is certainly not contained in any environment variable, such as "This is for sure not contained in a variable name".
+* To disable filtering of environment variables completely, set the `deniedProcessEnvironmentVariablesSubstrings` property to a single string that is certainly not contained in any environment variable, such as "This is for sure not contained in a variable name."
 * To prevent that any environment variable is passed to a child process, substrings can be configured in `deniedProcessEnvironmentVariablesSubstrings` that match all variables, for instance one string for each letter of the alphabet.